lethenju/portfolio-react/README.md

 ## How is it done ?

 I used React to develop this front-only website.
-I am not a web developer, so the code may be not absolutely perfect..

 ## Is it hosted somewhere ?

-I use codesandbox to develop the website (to be able to develop anywhere as quickly as possible and for it to be publicly available from a sharing link).

-But as the first version isnt really finished and polished as I want it to be, it is not really hosted for now.
+Yes of course : head to lethenju.github.io to see it up and running !
+Please not this is the adress of the production code, and not the dev one, so it could be slightly different.

 ## Any questions or suggestions ?